cmkobel/cmkobel.github.io/_pages/cv.md

 ## Skills

+  - A career-appropriate deep understanding of research gaps in molecular biology and the symbiotic relationships in a wide radiation of species.
   - Programming languages, sorted by descending fluency: Python, R, Bash, C, Java.
-  - GNU/Linux, Conda, containerization.
+  - Version control using Git.
-  - Designing and upgrading workstations for specific bioinformatic needs.
-Hardware/software/network/user integration.
+  - Hardware/software/network/user integration of workstations for bioinformatic needs running GNU/Linux.
+  - Packaging and containerization using Conda, Docker, Apptainer.
-  - HPC Distributed Resource Management: Slurm, Drmaa, Snakemake, etc.
+  - Bottleneck identification on HPCs using distributed resource management: Slurm, Drmaa, Snakemake, etc.
-  - Git version control.
   - Cryptographic handling of sensitive data.